 The Board Policy sets out that the Board will undertake an annual performance evaluation of itself.
-During the reporting period, the Board did not complete a formal assessment as it was not considered necessary given the current natural and scale of business operations and current structure and activity of the Board, however the Board undertakes informal assessments of its performance on a regular basis.
+During the reporting period, the Board did not complete a formal assessment as it was not considered necessary given the current nature and scale of business operations and current structure and activity of the Board, however the Board undertakes informal assessments of its performance and the performance of its Directors on a regular basis.